openapi-json-schema-tools/openapi-json-schema-generator/docs/new-generator.md

 ### Create templates

-The `new.sh` created our three required files.
+The `new_generator.sh` created our three required files.
 Let's start filling out each of these files.

 #### README.mustache